The Fourth Industrial Revolution

 An important subject that the revolution will certainly change as in the previous three revolutions.
 AI and robots are already being deployed in war zones and those who keep an eye on the news know that this has effect.

-New Ways of warfarefuture robot
+New Ways of warfare

 This revolution has a huge impact on national and international security and the way we deal with wars and conflicts in the world.
 For example, look at the first and second industrial revolution that have brought us many technologies that were able to cause many more casualties than traditional weapons.
 Wars used to be uncomplicated, but now it is completely reversed.
 By using digital means in warfare, a separate variant of traditional warfare will arise for the nations that have access to it.
 By using drones, people are already prevented from being put into danger.
 In addition to so-called killer drones, there are also support robots that can for example bring wounded soldiers to safety.